IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/player_detector.md

 ### getPlayer

 ```
-getPlayer(username: string) -> table | nil
+getPlayer(name: string) -> table | nil
 ```

-Returns information about the player with the `username` passed.
+Returns information about the player with the `name` passed.
+`name` may be the player's username (case insensitive), or the player's UUID.

 #### Properties